selenalee123/Natural-Language-Process-/README.md

 -> "likely"
 -> "liking"

-**2. Bag of Words Model **
+**2. Bag of Words Model**
 In this model, a text (such as a sentence or a document) is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.

-**3. Naivee Bayes Model**
+**3. Naivee Bayes Model:**
 Naive Bayes methods are a set of supervised learning algorithms based on applying Bayes’ theorem with the “naive” assumption of conditional independence between every pair of features given the value of the class variable.
 Bayes’ theorem states the following relationship, given class variable  and dependent feature vector

 **4. Confusion Matrix**
 a specific table layout that allows visualization of the performance of an algorithm

 ## Result
-that is for 71.2% times the classifier was able to correctly predict review was positive or negative.
+71.2% times the classifier was able to correctly predict review was positive or negative.